amarchen/helloworld-pro-sailfish/README.md

 1. git clone or download sources.
 Import to Qt Creator.
 If you developed for emulator, you need to agree to configure project for MerSDK-SailfishOS-i486-x86 kit.

 2. Open Projects tab, select i486 target, then Run tab.
-Choose Deploy as RPM Package for the deployment methos You'll need to deploy it this way at least once so that dependencies (e.g. QtQuickTest get installed)
+Choose Deploy as RPM Package for the deployment methos

 3. Run i486 src subproject in emulator from QtCreator Run button in the left side bar (just make sure i486->src is selected) This will run build and deploy everything and you should see the silly priomitive calculator app running